netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

   network address changes, and must consider every attribute of the address, not just IP and port.
-- If a packet is rejected by the QUIC(-MP) layer, the SCION layer MUST NOT add it to any local state (including not replacing exising state).
+- If a packet is rejected by the QUIC(-MP) layer, the SCION layer MUST NOT add it to any local state (including not replacing existing state).
   This can be achieved trivially by not having state in the SCION layer.